 They say that God is in the details, and that is definitely true with development.
 You have many things to weigh when developing (such as the need for authentication or authorization, design, architecture, ......I can go on and on here), and getting programs to run involves spelling variables correctly, not forgetting to add semi-colons or closing brackets, etc. There are ways to make dumb mistakes a lot less likely (particularly linting), but when you develop an eye for mistakes, you will make them somewhat less frequently, and resolve bugs much quicker.

 When it comes to learning and mastering new skills, devs with the attributes of curiosity and initiative will do a lot better with their peers who don't exercise these.
 The reason for that is that much of real learning comes from experimentation, as opposed to being walked through something step by step.
 Digging through documentation and trying to break something or make something work in a non-standard way might sometimes be a more frustrating or uncomfortable way to learn, but you WILL learn faster.

 I've previously mentioned learning and the fast pace of development tools several times here, and it's that fast pace that makes the ability to learn new things quickly a must-have skill for developers.
 I wasn't great at learning when I started learning web development, but I'm a lot better at it now.
-For a good overview of this topic, I recommend listening to the Syntax.fm episode about learning quickly, and John Sonmez's Soft Skills book, which has a chapter which details a formal approach to learning new technologies.
+For a good overview of this topic, I recommend listening to the Syntax.fm episode about learning quickly,

 Coming in two weeks: An overview of popular online learning resources for self-taught developers!